 meet other criteria as delineated in contracts with the schools and the State of Vermont

 PreK programs offer a variety of scheduling options for families, including part-day, part-year programming and full-day, full-year programming.
 Some programs that are eligible have chosen not to participate or partner with Addison County school systems.
 Other programs have had difficulty meeting one or more of the prequalification criteria.

 How much does the school system pay my provider?

-In the 2019-2020 school year, schools pay community PreK programs $3356 annually to be applied to 10 hours/week for 35 weeks/year of free PreK services.
-Families will not be charged for this PreK time.
-Your program should provide you with a regular tuition statement or annual contract demonstrating how the PreK funding is applied to your child's tuition costs.
+School districts pay community PreK programs tuition for 10 hours/week for 35 weeks/year of free PreK services.
+The amount changes annually.
+Families are not charged for this PreK time.
+Your program should provide you with a regular tuition statement or annual contract demonstrating how much funding the district has contributed to your child's tuition costs.

 I completed the proof of residency form last year.
 Do I need to complete it again?